 How to prove you’re using an approved fuel

 A statement about fuel will be included in your 'annual declaration' which is how we check that you’re still complying with your ongoing obligations.
-We email this to you each year to confirm you're still following the scheme rules.
 In it you'll have to enter the BSL authorisation number for each fuel you use, which you should be able to find on your fuel receipts.
-If you're a self-supplier or producer-trader, you'll need to enter the BSL authorisation number you received from Gemserv (the BSL administrator), along with the numbers of any other fuel you use.
+If you're a self-supplier or producer-trader, you'll need to enter the BSL authorisation number you received from the BSL administrator, along with the numbers of any other fuel you use.
 BSL authorisation numbers take the format 'BSL-1234567-1234'.

 Keep a record of your fuel purchases which show your fuel authorisation numbers.
-You'll need them not only for your annual declaration, but also if we select your biomass heating system as part of our ongoing audit checks.
+You'll need them not only for your annual declaration submission, but also if we select your biomass heating system as part of our ongoing audit checks.

 Something you don't understand?
 Check our key terms.